AddankiVeerababu/Face-Recognition/README.md

 ## Face Encoding:

-we are from the face encoding we are using the some face features from some face features information
+From the face encoding it is extracting the some face features from some face features information

 ## Attendence: